-For help with any school choice questions, the best resource is our parent liaison team.
+For help with any scholarship questions, the best resource is our Parent Liaison Team.
 Send an email today or call us at (919)871-1084.

-Private school choice initiatives are state-sponsored scholarship programs that offset the cost of school tuition for families.
+Private school choice initiatives are state-sponsored scholarship programs that offset the cost of school tuition, and in some cases related services, for families.
 Some states, including North Carolina, provide tuition scholarships directly to families; other states have passed programs creating education tax credits for taxpayers who give money to scholarship granting organizations.
 Some programs allow individuals to receive a tax credit or deduction for education expenses, including tuition.

 OSP has experienced surging popularity and growth with each successive year.
-To date, North Carolina families have submitted more than 50,000 applications for these scholarships.
-Forward-funding of $145M by the North Carolina General Assembly will ensure OSP continues to expand over the next decade, and will eventually provide up to 36,000 students with private school scholarships.
-Click here for PEFNC's 1-pager on OSP.
+To date, North Carolina families have submitted more than 150,000 applications for these scholarships.
+Forward-funding by the North Carolina General Assembly will ensure OSP continues to expand over the next decade.
+Click here for PEFNC's 1-pager on OSP, and program eligibility.
+Click here for PEFNC's 1-pager on OSP, and program eligibility.

 Fast Facts on the Opportunity Scholarship Program:

-- Over 400 North Carolina private schools currently enroll Opportunity Scholarship students.
-The number of participating private schools with students enrolled has risen more than 80% since 2014-15.
+- Over 587 North Carolina private schools currently enroll Opportunity Scholarship students.
+The number of participating private schools with students enrolled has risen by 162% since 2014-15.

-Interested in applying for an Opportunity Scholarship?
-Learn more here about eligibility requirements, application deadlines, and whether your family might pre-qualify.
+Learn more here about eligibility requirements, application deadlines, and your estimated scholarship amount

 Special needs school choice programs help families meet the unique educational challenges and gifts of their children who have disabilities.
 These publicly-funded programs enable students to attend the school that best addresses their particular needs while offsetting the burden of tuition for their families.